 IT STARTED WITH ASPCA POISON CONTROL, AN URBAN LEGEND?

-Snopes and ASPCA Poison Control say grapes are deadly to dogs but breeder survey unequivocally refutes that.
+Snopes and ASPCA Poison Control say grapes are deadly to dogs but our breeder survey unequivocally refutes that.

 TheDogPlace.org was chastised for including grapes on a list of fruits and veggies dogs appreciate.
 Indignant emails referred us to the "deadly grapes" warning on Snopes which refers people to the Poison Control Center.